team-watchdog/watchdog.github.io/_pages/about.md

 ### Sahan Panditharathne
 Engineer

-Mechatronics engineer working on physical engineering, sensor technology and agricultural automation.
-Designed and built our open-source DIY farm monitoring systems, from hardware to software.
+Multidisciplinary engineer and fabricator with multiple degrees in engineering and industrial automation from the University of Colombo.
+His work with Watchdog involves building complex, open-source, networked environmental monitoring solutions that are robust to wide variations in distance, temperature, humidity and habitat changes.

 ### Nimesha Periyapperuma
 Engineer

-Software engineer working on our data infrastructure and analysis systems.
+Software engineer whose work with Watchdog involves the construction of a 1:1 Digital Twin of the urban design and traffic movement dynamics of the city of Colombo, using government data and satellite imagery from the European Space Agency, alongside others.

 ### Sachintha Adikari
 Junior Researcher